ronituohino/p2p-chat/README.md

 - Liveness ping from client nodes to the active group leader
   - If leader does not hear from a certain node in some time, it assumes they have left the group
   - Also attach vector clock syncs to this
 - Leader election system refactor and integration
 - Message reordering

+Optional:

+- Fix tests
+- Liveness ping from leaders to NDS, so that NDS can remove groups which are assumed to be dead according to a timeout

 ## Deployment